100+ Freelance Writing Questions Answered

 The tips from 1-13 will help you use your blog as an audition piece to get freelance blogging gigs.
 Tips 14-20 concentrate on ways to turn your blog into a money-earning business of its own.

-This tips are my own opinion, based on what I’ve learned from guest-posting on sites including Copyblogger and Write to Done, and from my participation in A-List Blogger Club.
+This tips are my own opinion, based on what I’ve learned from guest-posting on sites including Copyblogger and Write to Done.

 1. Your blog has a great name, tagline and URL.
 Your URL matches your blog name, and between the name and tagline, it’s easy to understand what your blog is about.